 When looking to learn how to trade Bitcoin, you will see there are different trading pairs on the table.
 If you have ever traded forex before you will know a little about how this works.

-For those who have no experience of currencies in any capacity – cryptocurrency trades are facilitated in pairs.
+For those who have no experience with currencies in any capacity – cryptocurrency trades are facilitated in pairs.
 Trading pairs enable you to collate prices between different coins and establish its value.

 The most common way to trade Bitcoin, especially for newbies, is via ‘crypto-to-fiat’ pairs.
 This involves trading Bitcoin against a fiat currency.
 Put simply, a fiat currency is one approved and usually produced by a government.
 Some trading platforms call these pairs ‘currency crosses’.